 This problem set builds on the skills that we introduced in Lectures 2−9, 11−19 and 21.
-To encourage you to review those lectures, your grade on this assignment will be limited by your grade on those lectures at the time you submit (or correct) this assignment.
-Remember that most lecture exercises can be resubmitted at any time.
+To encourage you to review those lectures, your grade on this assignment will be capped by your grade on those lectures at the time you submit (or correct) this assignment.
+You can resubmit lecture exercises at any time.

 Remember to follow the design recipe for each function, even if defined locally.
 In particular, every type mentioned in a signature must be introduced by a data definition, except for these well-known types: Number, Image, String, Color, Boolean, KeyEvent, MouseEvent, Anything, Posn, NaturalNumber, ListOfNumbers, 1String, [ListOf X], [NEListOf X].

 Use the “Intermediate Student with lambda” language on this and further assignments in this course.

 Generative recursion is not in this problem set.

 When data is organized in an unstructured list and we want to search for an element, our last resort is to inspect every item until we find what we’re looking for.
 This search can be slow if there are many items.
 For example, count-word in Problem set 7: Lists is slow, so counting the words in Hamlet took a long time.